 The Catholic identity of Mount Royal Academy influences every facet of our mission.
 We focus on keeping first things first.
-Each day begins with catechetical instruction as the first academic subject.
+Each day begins with catechetical instruction as the first topic during assembly and homeroom.
 Prayer is interwoven throughout the school day.
 In fact, students pray at the beginning of the school day with the morning offering, then we pray the Angelus prayer before lunch, and each day concludes with the recitation of the St. Michael prayer.

 There are three main components of Campus Ministry at Mount Royal Academy: